ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 }
 ```

-The below code snippet can be copied and pasted to overwrite the default `sayGreeting()` code.
+The below code snippet can be copied and pasted to overwrite the default `setGreeting()` code.

 <!-- markdownlint-disable MD013 -->